 You can also get vision rehabilitation services on your own — even if you don’t have an eye doctor.
 Some websites have lists of organizations that provide vision rehabilitation services.
 Four examples of these lists are:

-- VisionAware’s Directory of Services (organized by category) — you can also search by state
+- VisionAware’s Directory of Services (organized by category)search by state

 - Rehabilitation Services Administration's State Vocational Rehabilitation Agency Directory

 - American Optometric Association’s Eye Doctor Directory — you can “refine your search” by selecting “low vision” and/or “vision rehabilitation”